 High Five: 5 Reasons Not To Sweat Dalton’s Contract

-Jun 11, 2014; Cincinnati, OH, USA; Cincinnati Bengals quarterback Andy Dalton (14) during minicamp at Paul Brown Stadium.
+Jun 11, 2014; Cincinnati, OH, USA; Cincinnati Bengals owner Mike Brown (left) walks with quarterback Andy Dalton (14) during minicamp at Paul Brown Stadium.
 Mandatory Credit: Aaron Doster-USA TODAY Sports

 Possibly the most important aspect of this contract and one that the media missed was that Katie Blackburn, executive vice president of the Bengals and daughter of owner / general manager Mike Brown, reportedly ran point on the negotiations.
 Brown, who sat at the helm of Bengals during the dark decades of the 90s and 00s, said in a press conference recently that Blackburn and Head Coach Marvin Lewis were essentially running operations.
 As the media ripped the Dalton contract in accordance with Brown’s poor managerial style, few looked beyond the aggregate numbers to see the originality and complexity within this contract, which is the first hard evidence of what many hopefuls have been speculating for the past two years: change was and is truly afoot in Paul Brown Stadium.